 Your boss has just asked you to write an email telling your customers their free trial has ended and encouraging them to upgrade to premium.
 But writing isn’t your thing and you could use some copywriting examples.

-Where do you start?
+I mean, where do you start?
 What do these emails look like?
 If you had a swipe file, you’d have a reference point straight away.

 Swipe files are collections of material kept by creatives for easy reference, consisting of great material you can learn from.
 If you’re just starting out, you’ll probably want to start making one and be prepared for your next assignment.

 It’s best to amass your swipe file as you go, quickly adding quality copywriting examples when you see them and tagging for easy reference.
 Keep reading to find out how to do this using Evernote.
 But first, let’s look at where you can find awesome material to get started.

 While relatively new, Swiped is actively archiving a large selection of new and classic ads, emails, pop-ups, sales letters, direct mail examples and more.

 If you’ve already got some material for your swipe file, go ahead and upload it to Swiped!
 It survives on user uploads and is an amazing labor of love by Mike Schauer.

 It was created because archives of ads are sparse, and if you’re a copywriter or advertisers without a hefty swipe file you’ll have to rely on the rare chance that someone has uploaded the advert you want to reference somewhere on the web.

 As it turns out, most people don’t really like ads that much.
 More often than not, you won’t find what you’re looking for.

 Swiped’s collection is small, but growing quickly and has an active community of marketers uploading their finds and even making annotations to highlight the effective elements.